jonathanrjpereira/jonathanrjpereira/README.md

 I'm a Computer Engineer with a specialization in Embedded Systems and IoT.

+💼 Currently looking for a Full-Time role in the field of Embedded Firmware/Hardware Development.

 - 🌐 **Languages:** C, Python, VHDL, MATLAB
 - 💬 **Communication Protocols:** UART, I2C, SPI
 - ⚙️ **Device Drivers:** GPIO, ADC, PWM, RNG